CiscoCloud/exhibitor-mesos-framework/README.md

 Configuring servers in the cluster
 ----------------------

-**NOTE**: this section is far from being final and more configurations will appear soon.
-Please don't panic if something is missing, it will be added soon.
+**NOTE**: this section is not final some configurations will change.

 ```
 # ./exhibitor-mesos.sh help config